Algeria Recalls Ambassador To France As Tensions Rise - UrduPoint

 The remarks, widely picked up by Algerian media, came in a meeting earlier this week between Macron and relatives of figures from Algeria's war of independence.

-It is the second time that Algeria recalls an ambassador from France.
+It is the second time that Algeria has recalled an ambassador from France.

-Algiers also recalled its ambassador in May 2020 after French media broadcast a documentary about Algeria's pro-democracy Hirak protest movement.
+Algiers also recalled its ambassador in May 2020 after French media broadcast a documentary about the Hirak.

-Saturday's move comes amid tense ties following a decision by Paris to reduce the number of visas granted to citizens from Algeria, Morocco and Tunisia.
+Saturday's move comes amid tension over a French decision to sharply reduce the number of visas it grants to citizens of Algeria, Morocco and Tunisia.

+France said the decision, which it announced on Tuesday, had been made necessary by the former colonies' failure to do enough to allow illegal migrants to return.

-The Algerian foreign ministry summoned the French ambassador on Wednesday to protest the visa ruling.
+The Algerian foreign ministry summoned French ambassador Francois Gouyette on Wednesday and handed him a "formal protest" note concerning the visa ruling.

-France on Tuesday said it would sharply reduce the number of visas granted to people from Algeria, Morocco and Tunisia, accusing the former French colonies of not doing enough to allow illegal immigrants to return.

-Algeria's foreign ministry handed "a formal protest" to French ambassador Francois Gouyette.

 It called the visa reduction an "unfortunate act" that caused "confusion and ambiguity as to its motivation and its scope".